 The team that got you to where you are, won’t be the team it takes to get you to the next level.

 I cannot understate the importance of outsourcing the skills that you aren’t good at or in my case finding the right partners.
-It wasn’t until after exiting my first business and starting over with Gem City Business Solutions that I understood the importance of having the right team.
+It wasn’t until after exiting my first business and starting over that I understood the importance of having the right team.
 My business partners clearly understood the importance of keeping me in my swim lane.
 While I am still not proficient at many skills, they are grooming those over time as opposed to learning while Rome is burning.